epsylon3/odbgscript/doc/ReadMe.txt

 + BPHWC without parameter clears all hardware breakpoints (same as BPHWCALL, which could be removed/renamed)
 + BC without parameter clears all loaded breakpoints (Breakpoints Window)
 + BD without parameter disables all loaded breakpoints
+* Breakpoints saving enhanced, and saving/restore on restart.

 1.64 (30 May 2007)
 +!
 Added ability to call ODBGScript command(s) from OllyDbg Conditional Log Breakpoints